FocusConsiderations and possibilities associated with using games in formal learning settings

 - Teaching is … supporting sense-making

-SynopsisGames and Learning encompasses research into the use of video games in learning environments.
+SynopsisGames and Learning encompasses research into the use of games in learning environments.
 At present, for many researchers, the phrase refers only to video games, but academic interest in Games and Learning is broader and reaches back much further.
 Subtopics include creation of social and cultural worlds, communities of game play, and use of game-generated data.
 Currently the most prominent themes revolve around design principles to support student engagement, Meaningful Learning, learner self-concept, Self-Efficacy, integrative thinking, brain development, productive use of failure, social interaction, and collaborative knowledge production.
 (Compare Constructionist Gaming and Gamification.)
 Some of the more prominent categories and discourses associated with Games and Learning include:

 Authors and/or Prominent InfluencesJames Paul Gee

 Status as a Theory of LearningGames and Learning is not a theory of learning.

 Status as a Theory of TeachingFor the most part, Games and Learning is focused on matters associated with influencing learning – that is, teaching.